 Buying a home can be one of the most confusing and complicated transactions anyone can make.
-Providing the future homebuyer with informative homebuyer education training can bring success to the Sponsor, Program Operator, the Program and most importantly, the homebuyer.
-It has been documented that first-time homebuyers who have had homebuyer counseling have the ability to handle problems that occur with homeownership.
+Providing the future homebuyer with informative homebuyer education training, can bring success to the Sponsor, Program Operator, the Program and most importantly, the homebuyer.
+It has been documented that first-time homebuyers that have had homebuyer education have the ability to handle problems that occur with homeownership.
+All Program participants are required to attend a Sponsor-approved homebuyer education class.
+The homebuyer education class will cover such topics as the following: preparing for homeownership; available financing; credit analysis; loan closing; homeownership responsibilities; home maintenance; impact of refinancing and loan servicing.
+Methods of homebuyer counseling and education may include, but are not limited to: one-on-one counseling between homebuyer, counselor and family/individual and/or group workshops and informational sessions.
+Tools of instruction may include fliers, brochures, power point presentations, worksheets, etc.